“Although there can be only one name on a trainer’s licence, it is very much a partnership”

 Assisted by her husband, Mark Perrett, Amanda currently trains 55 racehorses.
-Together they have trained 662 winners including 18 Group winners in Europe and had runners in Hong Kong, Dubai, America and Australia.
+Together they have trained over 650 winners including 18 Group winners in Europe and had runners in Hong Kong, Dubai, America and Australia.

 Mark Perrett, son of jockey Philip Perrett and the grandson of racehorse trainer Major Champneys, was a successful National Hunt Jockey who rode over 900 winners including enjoying success with seven winners at the Cheltenham Festival and both the Scottish and Welsh Grand Nationals.
 Latterly he rode successfully as a flat jockey winning on one of his Cheltenham Festival winners Balasani, at Royal Ascot.
 Mark has been at Coombelands Stables since he was 17 and is an experienced trainer and jockey.

 Working with Amanda and Mark at Coombelands Racing Stables are a team of experienced staff who are dedicated to providing the highest standards of care.
 With a wealth of racehorse knowledge and experience as well as a passion for training racehorses in the UK, Europe and the rest of the world, Amanda Perrett has what it takes to win at the highest level.